 Administrative Coordinator for Residential Operations

-Mary has been an Intermediate Emergency Medical Technician for twenty-one years and is a proud member of the Jaffrey-Rindge Memorial Ambulance Service for also twenty-one years.
-In addition Mary serves as a New Hampshire State Instructor Coordinator for the last sixteen years, teaching and preparing Franklin Pierce students and community members for the National Emergency Medical Technician certification/license.
+Mary has been an Intermediate Emergency Medical Technician for twenty-two years and is a proud member of the Jaffrey-Rindge Memorial Ambulance Service for also twenty-two years.
+In addition Mary serves as a New Hampshire State Instructor Coordinator for the last seventeen years, teaching and preparing Franklin Pierce students and community members for the National Emergency Medical Technician certification/license.

 Administrative Assistant for Residential Life

 Peggy has been employed in Residential Life for 16 years and is the first person students and families see when entering the office and in most cases she is on the other end of any phone calls made to the office.

 Peggy and her husband live in Rindge and they have 4 children, 14 grandchildren and 1 great grandchild.
 Outside of her job Peggy enjoys walking, kayaking with grandchildren, reading, and vacationing in Aruba.

 Chris Johnson is from Bath, Maine.
 He attended the University of Maine at Machias, where he graduated in 1999 with a Bachelor of Science degree in Middle Level Education with a concentration in English.
 He has been working in Residential Life at Franklin Pierce for 15 years.
 While in college, he was a Resident Assistant for a year, as well as a Head Resident Assistant for two years.
 Throughout his time at Pierce, Chris has been involved in many different facets of the community.
 He currently advises the Student Government Association, sponsors many children’s events that bring the residents of the surrounding towns to campus in interact with Franklin Pierce students, teaches the required math class, Foundation of Math, facilitates an alcohol workshop, and tries to interact with students in as many ways as possible.